 Waverley Country Club has long been a strong supporter of the Evans Scholars Program (see description below).
 Waverley has more Evans Alumni (62) than any other club in the Pacific Northwest and currently has several scholarship winners attending Oregon universities:

 Nationally, growth of the Program is threatened by steadily rising costs of college tuition and housing that is surpassing the rate of inflation.
 At the same time the Program has received a record number of applications.
 To optimize their budget, the Program has built a number of Scholarship Houses throughout the country.
 These facilities house the Evans Scholars while they are attending school.
 Currently, there are Scholarship Houses at the following Universities:

-The Program is currently planning for another Scholarship House in the Pacific Northwest.
-The finalists are the University of Oregon and Oregon State University.
+The Program has opened another Scholarship House in the Pacific Northwest.
+The University of Oregon Scholarship House opened in 2016.

 Waverley's Board of Directors recently transferred fundraising responsibility for this worthwhile cause to the Waverley Historic Foundation.
 The Foundation desires to increase the level of funding and will pursue initiatives designed to accomplish this purpose.

 The Evans Scholars Program

 The Evans Scholars Program provides full tuition and housing scholarships to deserving caddies across the country.
 The idea was conceived in 1929 by famed golfer Charles "Chick" Evans, who asked the Western Golf Association (WGA), located in Chicago, Illinois, to administer the program.
 The first two Evans Scholars enrolled at Northwestern University in 1930.
 When the funds provided by Evans were exhausted, the WGA Directors perpetuated the program by funding it through personal contributions.
 By the early 1940s, the Program was growing, and this funding process proved inadequate.
 That is when the WGA began to solicit funds outside the Association.